 Videos might not seem like an obvious choice for a lawn care website.
 After all, nobody wants to watch grass grow.
 However, you absolutely should include a few short videos.

 Landing pages with embedded videos have an 80% increased conversion rate compared to pages without videos.
 Many internet experts confidently believe video is the future of the internet.
-Your competition probably isn’t as committed to video as they should be, so using video helps you stand out from the crowd.
+Your competition probably isn’t as committed to video as it should be, so using video helps you stand out from the crowd.

 You can also create more personal videos.
 As the owner of the company, you can talk directly to your potential customers.
 It’s like an About Us page, but people can see and hear you talk, which helps create a personal connection.